bulletmark/pystand/README.md

                         install from specified python-build-standalone
                         YYYYMMDD release (e.g. 20240415), default is latest release
+  -a, --all             install ALL versions from release -A, --all-prerelease  install ALL versions from release, including pre-
+                        releases
+  --skip                skip the specified versions when installing all (only
-  -f, --force           force install even if already installed -s, --include-source  also install source files if available in distribution
+                        can be specified with --all) -f, --force           force install even if already installed -s, --include-source  also install source files if available in distribution download
-                        download